-For the 2022-23 school year, a parent may request in writing that a student repeat grade 4, 5, 6, 7, or 8 that the student was enrolled in during the 2020-21 school year.
-Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.
+A parent may request in writing that a student repeat prekindergarten, kindergarten, or any grade in grade 1 - 8.
+Before granting the request the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.